kavnish/kavnish.github.io/pages/timeline.md

 published: true
 ---

+**2023-07-03**

+`writing is hard and therapeutic at the same time. it takes time to develope a muscle for it. also it's is incompelete without reading what you have written.`

+**2023-07-03**

+`I try to keep a getting-of-the-chair note while working, it makes jumping back into the paused tasks way easier.'`

 **2023-07-01**

-`People say music bring back memories just some fragnances do sometime, exploring ways to create nostalgic mixes for 50M+ users efficiently.`
+`People say music bring back memories just like fragnances do sometime, exploring ways to create nostalgic mixes for 50M+ users efficiently.`

 `I am so into chrome extensions now that I have an extension to manage manage extensions better.`